The next industrial revolution on Earth

 “The space industry business models and funding mechanisms remain extremely fragile and difficult

-to establish, by developing new innovative financial models and engaging new sources of funding9
+to establish, by developing new innovative financial models and engaging new sources of funding

 we aim to drastically accelerate space exploration and space commercialization.”